izzuddinafif/iot-vuln-scanner/README.md

 # IoT Vulnerability Scanner

-This project is an IoT Vulnerability Scanner that uses Python for network scanning (leveraging Nmap) and Go for the HTTP server to handle scan requests.
-The setup is ideal for scanning a network to detect open ports and services on IoT devices, making it easier to identify potential security vulnerabilities.
+This project is an IoT Vulnerability Scanner that uses Laravel as the web frontend, Go for the backend HTTP server to handle scan requests, and Python for network scanning (leveraging Nmap).
+The setup is designed to scan a network for open ports and services on IoT devices, helping to identify potential security vulnerabilities.

 ## Project Structure
 ```